FAQ

 Q. So what SHOULD I bring for money?

-Bring some traveler’s checks for exchange at the airport, and your debit card so you can withdraw from the ATM.
+Bring some traveler’s checks for exchange at the airport in Japan, and/or your debit card if you wish to withdraw from the ATM.
 We understand that it’s becoming more difficult to obtain traveler’s checks, we cover that in pre-departure e-mails.

 Q. How much should I budget?